Guide for Authors

 Submission

-All submissions should be made online at the Journal of International Business, Economics and Entrepreneurship site https://journal.uitm.edu.my/ojs/index.php/JIBE/about/submissions or by using "Make a Submission" button.
+All submissions should be made online at the Journal of International Business, Economics and Entrepreneurship site https://journal.uitm.edu.my/ojs/index.php/JIBE/about/submissions or by using the "Make a Submission" button.

 Article types